Business Setup

 Provincial incorporation through BC Registry Services registers your company in British Columbia.
 Your corporate name is protected within the province, the filing fee is $350 online, and there is no requirement that directors be Canadian residents.
 This last point is particularly important for international founders — British Columbia is one of the few Canadian provinces with no director residency requirement whatsoever.

 Federal incorporation through Corporations Canada registers your company across all of Canada.
 Your corporate name is protected nationally, but you must still extra-provincially register in BC to operate there.
 The federal filing fee is $200, plus a NUANS name search report of approximately $13.80.
-However, the CBCA requires that at least 25% of directors be resident Canadians.
-For a corporation with fewer than four directors, at least one must be a Canadian resident.
+The CBCA no longer imposes a director-residency requirement — the former 25%-resident-Canadian rule was repealed by Bill C-25 (in force 2019) — so, like BC, a federal corporation can have an entirely non-resident board.

 For most Vancouver-based businesses operating primarily in British Columbia, provincial incorporation is the simpler and more cost-effective choice.
 Federal incorporation makes sense if you plan to operate across multiple provinces or want nationwide name protection from the outset.